How Ian Dìreach got the Blue Falcon

 How Ian Dìreach got the Blue Falcon (Scottish Gaelic: Sgeulachd Mic Iain Dìrich) is a Scottish fairy tale, collected by John Francis Campbell in Popular Tales of the West Highlands.
 He recorded it from a quarryman in Knockderry, Roseneath, named Angus Campbell.

 Andrew Lang included it in The Orange Fairy Book.

 Publication

 The tale was republished as The Adventures of Iain Direach, Prince Ian Direach and His Quest, and Prince Iain.
-The tale was also translated to German as Mac Iain Direach and to Irish as An Seabhac Gorm (The Blue Falcon).
+The tale was also translated into German as Mac Iain Direach and into Irish as An Seabhac Gorm (The Blue Falcon).

 Synopsis

 A king and a queen had a son, Ian.
 When Ian was almost grown to a man, his mother died, and his father remarried.
 One day Ian went hunting and shot at a blue falcon, knocking off a feather.
 His stepmother cursed him until he found her the falcon.
 He cursed her to stand with one foot on the great hall and the other on the castle, and always face the wind, until he returned, and left.

 Ian has the Blue Falcon on his sights.
 Illustration by Henry Justice Ford for Andrew Lang's The Orange Fairy Book (1906).

 He met with Gille Mairtean the fox, who tells him that the blue falcon is kept by the Giant of the Five Heads, and the Five Necks, and the Five Humps, and to seek service there tending animals.
 If he, above all, treats the birds kindly, the giant will let him care for the blue falcon, and then he can steal it, if he does not let any of its feathers touch anything in the house.
 In time the giant trusted him, but the falcon started by the doorpost, and the feather touching the post made it scream and brought back the giant.
 The giant tells him he may have the falcon if he brings him the White Sword of Light, owned by the Big Women of Dhiurradh.

 Gille Mairtean turned himself into a boat and carried Ian to the island of Dhiurradh, and told him to seek service there, polishing gold and silver, which will let him, in time, steal the sword, but he must not let its sheath touch anything within the house.
 This succeeded until the tip of the sheath touched the doorpost, and it shrieked.
 The Big Women told him he may have the sword if he brings them the bay colt of the King of Erin.